As Bernie Sanders surges, Texas liberals take their own shot

 “I think he’ll turn off a lot of Texans who think he’s too extreme, he said, adding, “Texas is winnable, in my opinion.”

-Follow Paul J. Weber on Twitter: www.twitter.com/pauljweber
+Follow Paul J. Weber on Twitter at https://www.twitter.com/pauljweber